Prith-ML/ScholarAI/README.md

 # 🤖 Agentic Research Assistant

 A full-stack AI research assistant with agentic capabilities, built with Next.js, Django, and your existing AI code.
+# Updated for deployment - connecting to Railway backend

 ## 🚀 Features